 A long-forgotten jungle campaign takes on new life in the troubled mind of John Spenser, a missing soldier’s son.

-Determined to restore the reputation of the scape-goated general who led the campaign, Spenser comes across a figure large enough to fill the shoes of his missing father.
+Determined to restore the reputation of the scape-goated general who led the campaign, Spenser comes across a figure large enough to fill the shoes of his absent father.

-Out of that distant past, the aging veteran finally shows up hoping to heal old wounds, a homecoming that does not end well – for him, his son, or the woman he left behind.
+Out of the distant past, that "missing" soldier shows up hoping to heal old wounds, a homecoming that does not end well – for him, his son, or the woman he left behind.

 “It’s not every day that I read a story about a man on the run with his recently deceased wife’s ashes on the shotgun seat of a rental car, but Tom Doherty’s swift, engrossing novel about a guy for whom life has proceeded mostly without complications – until he finds himself reckoning with his own damaging history – is a page-turner with the feel of an instant classic.”